Let’s start with some introspection- Have you deep-dived into customer success as a concept and not just as a team or department?

 In a services company, the tool that employees use to clock in their time isn’t always a brand that they pay attention to.

-One of the goals of customer success is to ensure that customers constantly associate a feeling of delight with your brand – this can’t happen if they don’t have your brand at the top of their mind.
+One of the goals of customer success is to ensure that customers constantly associate a feeling of delight with your brand – this can’t happen if they don’t have your brand at the top of their minds.
 Keep in mind, as a B2B company, you have two audiences to consider in this regard – your buyers and your users.

 Step 6- Share Valuable Information with Other Departments

-As we mentioned earlier, passing information on to other departments in your company – such as marketing, product development and business development – will help you build a stronger revenue base.
+As we mentioned earlier, passing information on to other departments in your company – such as marketing, product development, and business development – will help you build a stronger revenue base.

-For example, with your inputs on what customers are finding delight in, the marketing team can create stronger advertising and marketing collaterals.
+For example, with your input on what customers are finding delight in, the marketing team can create stronger advertising and marketing collaterals.
 They can even support you with collaterals to help you in educating customers.

 The product development team can use the insights to create more customer-centric products, so customer success teams find it easier to maintain delight and increase loyalty.
-And business development teams can use the insights to chase the right kind of leads, and improve their conversion numbers without wasting resources.
+And business development teams can use the insights to chase the right kind of leads and improve their conversion numbers without wasting resources.

 Step 7- Get the Right Tools for Customer Success

-Tools and platforms make everything easier and more time efficient today.
-Customer success tools include those that help you collect feedback, communicate with customers and (especially important today) allow customers to help themselves with self-service functionalities.
+Tools and platforms make everything easier and more time-efficient today.
+Customer success tools include those that help you collect feedback, communicate with customers, and (especially important today) allow customers to help themselves with self-service functionalities.